-For more information, check the official website of the In Flanders Fields museum.
+For more information and practical information, check the official website of the In Flanders Fields museum.

 Needless to say, we climbed the 231 steps of the Bell Tower (our kids can never resist a tower to climb!).
 From there, we had a fantastic view of the city, including the Menin Gate.
 It’s definitely worth the climb and the kids loved it!